Whatsapp

 This condition has four stages:

-• Stage 1 (minimal): There are small implants, lesions, or wounds.
-They are found in tissues or organs lining the abdomen or pelvis.
-There is little to no scar tissue.
+• Stage 1 (Minimal): Small implants, lesions, or wounds are present in the tissue or organs lining the abdomen or pelvis, with little to no scar tissue.

-• Stage 2 (mild): There are more implants compared to stage 1.
-These are also deeper within the tissue and also form scarring.
+• Stage 2 (Mild): More implants develop compared to stage 1, penetrating deeper into the tissue and forming scar tissue.

-• Stage 4 (severe): It is the widespread stage of deep implants and thicker adhesions.
-There is the formation of large cysts on one or both ovaries.
+• Stage 4 (Severe): This is the most advanced stage, with widespread deep implants, thicker adhesions, and the formation of large cysts on one or both ovaries.

 Signs and Symptoms of Endometriosis